-- All staff who are new to the school will receive induction training that will include the School's safeguarding policies and guidance on safe working practices. - Regular meetings will be held during the first 12 months of employment between the new employee(s) and the appropriate line manager(s).
+- All staff who are new to the school will receive induction training that will include the School's safeguarding policies and guidance on safe working practices. - All staff must read Part 1 and the appropriate Annex of the current KCSiE, in addition to key school policies and procedure (see Induction Policy and Checklist) - Regular meetings will be held during the first 12 months of employment between the new employee(s) and the appropriate line manager(s), to ensure that individuals are supported in a way that is appropriate to the role to which they have been appointed.
+This enables the line manager to identify any concerns regarding the settling in process, teaching, behaviour management, relationships with pupils or staff and resolve these swiftly.